MIC-DKFZ/TractSeg/Readme.md

 [![Build Status](https://travis-ci.org/MIC-DKFZ/TractSeg.svg?branch=master)](https://travis-ci.org/MIC-DKFZ/TractSeg)

 ## Install
 TractSeg only runs on Linux and OSX.
-It uses Python 2.
+It works with Python 2 and Python 3.

 #### Install Prerequisites
 * [Pytorch](http://pytorch.org/) (if you do not have a GPU, install Pytorch via conda as this is fastest on CPU)